MyersMade/PiSerialCrashTest/README.md

 ## Pi Serial Crash Test

-This code collection is here to prove/disprove an issue I've encountered when trying to send data out a serial port using a USB to RS-232 serial device using Windows.Devices.SerialCommunication in a UWP app design to run in Windows IOT Core on a Raspberry Pi 3.
+This code collection is here to prove/disprove an issue I've encountered when trying to send data out a serial port using a USB to RS-232 serial device using Windows.Devices.SerialCommunication in a UWP app designed to run in Windows IOT Core on a Raspberry Pi 3.

-### Application Oerview
+### Application Overview

 This application loads a listview with 100 text string items and sets the first one as active.